sebbacon/sebbacon.github.io/_posts/2023-11-14-scraping-congress-tables.md

 >
 > He’s up 20% since May 2022

 The idea you can track insider trading through the financial disclosure reports of politicians is very appealing.
-I made it a weekend challenge to reproduce the trading strategy.
+I gave myself a weekend challenge to reproduce the trading strategy.
 Inevitably, I didn't finish writing the bot, but I _did_ find that extracting data from PDF tables has got easier since I last tried, so here are some notes.

 <!--more-->